Welcome to our new site.

 When the lights were turned out in the Stanton Air raid shelter at Carew Cheriton Control Tower pupils from Monkton Priory Community School realised how hard RAF WWII fighter pilots would have found it to find German Luftwaffe bombers in the dark during nightly raids in the Blitz.
 Earlier in their visit to the Second World War Museum children learnt how the […]

 Dressed as World War II evacuees two Year 6 classes from Milford Haven Junior School recently arrived at Carew Cheriton Control Tower to learn more about World War Two.
 In the week before the visit Spam had been on the school dinner menu as the children spent a day experiencing 1940’s life at the school.
-They were encouraged […]
+They were encouraged to […]

 Carew Cheriton Control Tower Museum was presented with an original Irvin Flying Jacket when Pembroke and Monkton Local History Society visited the former WWII airbase recently.
-Society member, Don Hood from Cosheston, bought the leather sheepskin jacket in the early 1950s for just £5 from former Bomber Command aircrew member Dennis Noon […]
+Society member, Don Hood from Cosheston, bought the leather sheepskin jacket in the early 1950s for just £5 from former Bomber Command aircrew member Dennis Noon who was selling […]

 I'd just like to thank you all so much for another fantastic visit to the control tower, which was made all the better due to the time, patience and enthusiasm that you showed to the children during our visit.
 It was truly invaluable.
 The children have really enjoyed learning about both world wars, and have shown so much interest, understanding and compassion, which was mainly due to the invaluable experience that they gained from you all at Carew Cheriton.Deputy Headteacher (Ysgol Glan Cleddau)